Hobby Loss Where Can I Deduct It

 Hobby losses are generally not deductible if you do not have income from the hobby.
 However, there are a few exceptions.
 If you use the property or equipment from your hobby for personal purposes, you can still claim a loss for the year if your expenses are more than your income.
 In addition, you can deduct your hobby-related expenses as a miscellaneous itemized deduction on Schedule A of your Form 1040, as long as they exceed 2% of your adjusted gross income.

-See also How Can A Hobby Help You
+See also How Much Can You Deduct For Hobby Expenses

 Are hobby expenses deductible 2021?